Edmonton Internet

 How Much Speed Do You Actually Need?

-Slow internet is not always a speed problem.
-Before upgrading, check if the issue is your WiFi setup.
-Router placement, old hardware, and interference can cause slowdowns even on a fast plan.
+Slow internet is not always a plan problem.
+Before upgrading, run a speed test over Ethernet or close to the router.
+Apartment concrete, older routers, basement utility-room installs, and interference from neighbouring WiFi networks can make a strong plan feel weak.
 Read our guides on why your internet might be slow, mesh WiFi vs extenders vs routers, and modems, routers, and gateways.
 You can also run a speed test to check your actual performance.

-• Confirm the regular monthly price after any promotional period ends
+• Screenshot the regular monthly price after any promotion ends

-• Ask whether the modem and router are included, rented, or extra
+• Ask whether the modem and router are included, rented, purchased, or tied to a deposit

-• If you are in a condo or apartment, ask building management which providers have been wired in
+• If you are in a condo or apartment, ask building management which providers are already wired into the building

-• Use our internet cost calculator to compare total costs over 12 or 24 months
+• Use our internet cost calculator to compare the total 12-month or 24-month cost

 Frequently Asked Questions